 - Water waste: The fashion industry uses 4% of all freshwater extraction per year globally and it takes 10,000 to 20,000 liters to make just 1 kilogram of raw cotton.
 Take a look in your closet and do the math.

 This isn’t even to speak of the incredibly wasteful nature of it all.

-Textile trash is out of control—yet we keep producing more.
+Used clothing (and other textile) trash is out of control—yet we keep producing more.

 According to Greenpeace, clothing production doubled between 2000 and 2014, a trend attributed both to population increase and to a rise in “fast fashion”.

 This refers to inexpensively produced (meaning someone’s getting screwed somewhere in the production line) clothing, designed to wear out fast and need replacing regularly.

 Fast fashion producers typically produce a new “season” every week as a way of enticing customers to buy more more more.

 Fast fashion is CHEAP, in every way except the one that matters; it’s costing our planet a whole lot.

 ETHICAL FASHION CONSUMPTION

 Is sustainable and ethical fashion even possible?